 We contacted the email address on the amesstores.com website.
 We received a response from a Shannon de Molyneux.
 Molyneux's email signature mentioned being president of Cross Moline Ventures, "a subsidiary of Molyneux Group."

 We replied and asked for documentation that would help to confirm that the rumor about Ames department stores returning to U.S. states was true.
-This story will be updated if we receive further data.

-However, a website for Cross Moline Ventures did exist on crossmoline.com, albeit with only one accessible page.
+At the time, a website for Cross Moline Ventures did exist on crossmoline.com, albeit with only one accessible page.
 The website appeared to have been registered on Nov.
 14, just a few days before the Wayback Machine archived the announcement on amesstores.com.

 As for Molyneux Group, domain records said that the U.K.-based website molyneuxgroup.co.uk was registered months earlier on Aug.
 8.